decadentsavant/decadentsavant/README.md

 # 👋 Hi, I’m Corey Stewart

 - 🦷 Cut my teeth on Dart & Flutter.
+Have an app in AppStore

-Picked up to HTML/CSS/JS, React, Astro and a few others
+- 💻 Picked up HTML/CSS/JS, React, Astro and a few other skills

-- ❄A I used Arch, btw.
-Omarchy these days.
+- 🛠️ Mostly Mac.
+Omarchy on 1st gen Surface (I use NeoVim, btw).
+Run a Debian cloud server (I used Arch, btw).

+- Never worked in tech.
+Maybe some day.

 - 📫 I can be reached at corey.stewart @t mostlearned.com